Ali Khamenei's fatwa against insulting revered Sunni figures: Reaction

+News agency Reuters described the fatwa issued by Ayatollah Ali Khamenei as receiving "widespread praise".
+Khameini's fatwa was met with backlash from al-Habib.
+The incident also gained much attention in Western media following the Iranian government's accusation that Shia–Sunni tensions had been orchestrated by Israel and the Western world; Khamenei particularly condemned so-called "MI6 Shiites" for participating in and broadcasting activities that are seen by Sunnis as sacrilegious, such as insulting the companions (namely Aisha, Abu Bakr, and Umar) or engaging in ritual mourning by self-flagellating.

 Domestic

 Iranian parliamentarian Ali Motahari said Khamenei's stress on Islamic unity in the fatwa indicates his accurate assessment of the situation.
-According to Sunni clerics of Golestan Province, Khamenei showed his knowledge and prevented the sedition of enemies.
+According to Sunni clerics in Iran's Golestan Province, Khamenei showed his knowledge and prevented the sedition of enemies.

 Foreign

 This fatwa received various reactions in Arabic media, including daily newspapers Al-Anba and AlRay AlAam in Kuwait, As-Safir in Lebanon, Al Watan and Okaz in Saudi Arabia, Al-Hayat in London, the daily newspaper Al-Shorouk and radio and television broadcasters in Egypt, and some Arabic satellite television channels.
 Al Jazeera reviewed the fatwa and its effect on the Islamic unity, repeating it in several news broadcasts.
 Sheikh Ahmed el-Tayeb, the most prominent Sunni scholar in Cairo, praised the fatwa in an interview on Al Jazeera.
 He said the fatwa had been published at the right time and could help to control sectarian tensions.
 Hassan Nasrallah, secretary-general of Hezbollah of Lebanon, said during a meeting with the leader of the Nahdlatul Ulama in Indonesia Said Aqil Siradj, said the fatwa disappointed those who tried to harm Islamic unity.
 Many authorities supported the fatwa, including the secretary general of the Lebanese Ummah Movement, Abdul Nasser Al-Jabri; the leader of the Muslim Brotherhood in Jordan, Hammam Saeed; Maulana Syed Jalaluddin Umri; Sheikh Maher Mezher, the head of the Sunni society to support the resistance in Lebanon; secretary general of the Jordanian Islamic Action Front (IAF), Hamza Mansour; and the Lebanese Islamic Action Front.

-Abdel Moaty Bayoumi, professor of theology and philosophy at Cairo's Al-Azhar University, said the fatwa was incomplete because it focused only on Aisha.
+Abdel Moaty Bayoumi, professor of theology and philosophy at Egypt's Al-Azhar University, said the fatwa was incomplete because it focused only on Aisha.
 Mohamed Megahed al-Zayat, vice-director of the National Center for Middle East Studies, criticized the Iranian media for not paying much attention to the fatwa.
 He said it targets Arabs and could not affect Sunni Arab people, pointing to the political background of the fatwa.

+Assessment

+The fatwa is binding only upon those who tie themselves by taqlid (conforming entirely to a scholar's opinion) to Khamenei.
+As such, Twelver Shias following other marājiʿ (highest Shia clerical rank) who disagree with the ruling are not obliged to treat it as binding and may even act against it.
+Prominent Shia scholars who share the opinion embodied in Khamenei's fatwa include Mohammad-Taqi Bahjat, Ali al-Sistani, Naser Makarem Shirazi, Abdul-Karim Mousavi Ardebili, Mousa Shubairi Zanjani.